kevintruong/data-engineering-knowledge-base/aws-solution-architecture-practice-quiz.md

 https://aws.amazon.com/dms/schema-conversion-tool/

-migration-service/

 ## Quiz 25: A new application will run across multiple Amazon ECS tasks.
 Front-end application logic will process data and then pass that data to a back-end ECS task to perform further processing and write the data to a datastore.
 The Architect would like to reduce-interdependencies so failures do no impact other components.**

 **Which solution should the Architect use?**

-1 : Create an Amazon Kinesis Firehose delivery stream and configure the front-end to add data to the stream and the back-end to read data from the stream
+- [ ] : Create an Amazon Kinesis Firehose delivery stream and configure the front-end to add data to the stream and the back-end to read data from the stream
 - [ ] Create an Amazon Kinesis Firehose delivery stream that delivers data to an Amazon S3 bucket, configure the front-end to write data to the stream and the back-end to read data from Amazon S3
 - [ ] Create an Amazon SQS queue that pushes messages to the back-end.
 Configure the front-end to add messages to the queue

-- [ ] Create an Amazon SQS queue and configure the front-end to add messages to the queue and the back-end to poll the queue for messages
+- [x] Create an Amazon SQS queue and configure the front-end to add messages to the queue and the back-end to poll the queue for messages

 ----

-Answer: 4
+Answer:

+- [x] Create an Amazon SQS queue and configure the front-end to add messages to the queue and the back-end to poll the queue for messages

 **Explanation:**